 Year leaders and Year leader assistants.
 (Tutor to be kept in the loop) Referral to SENCO for SEAL intervention (CAMHS anxiety intervention workbook) YLA mind mechanics intervention YLA emotional support intervention Meeting with parents, signpost Hampshire CAMHS.
-Exam stress support and mindfulness Record via CPOMs Annual mental health roadshow Training provided for staff -- -- --- -----------------------------

-Intervention Level Description of Provision Possible criteria for identification Lead professional / case holder, with overview of the student.
-Possible interventions/actions from School Possible interventions from outside agencies Behaviour and Attendance Level 2 Mental Health and Well being Surviving Interventions at level 1& 2 have been unsuccessful.
-Single or multi agencies are involved.
-Student brought up at case review meetings by YL.
-Case review file set up Student has a variety of needs which may include dysfunctional home background.
-Multi agency interventions are needed to ensure access to education is possible.
-Severity of behaviour is getting worse Little learning is taking place and is disrupting the learning of others Not engaging with interventions Student is refusing to come to school Parents fail to respond to school Student has had several (3+) FTE All/most targets in action plans have not been achieved over several reviews Student's behaviour is impacting on the learning and wellbeing of others in the school community Consider whether a disadvantaged student is Ever 6 or current FSM.
-Keyworker assigned and SLT for inclusion.
+Exam stress support and mindfulness Record via CPOMs Annual mental health roadshow Training provided for staff -- -- -- ----------------------------- rovision identification Lead professional / case holder, with overview of the student.
+Possible interventions/actions from School Possible interventions from outside agencies Attendance Level 2 Mental Health and Well being Surviving Ca: Stu of inc ho Mu int ne action terventions at level & 2 have been insuccessful.
+Single or nulti agencies are volved. cudent brought up at ase review meetings y YL. ase review file set up cudent has a variety f needs which may clude dysfunctional ome background. lulti agency terventions are eeded to ensure ccess to education is ossible.
+Severity of behaviour is getting worse Little learning is taking place and is disrupting the learning of others Not engaging with interventions Student is refusing to come to school Parents fail to respond to school Student has had several (3+) FTE All/most targets in action plans have not been achieved over several reviews Student's behaviour is impacting on the learning and wellbeing of others in the school community Consider whether a disadvantaged student is Keyworker assigned and SLT for inclusion.
 Key Worker assigned at case reviews.
 SLT report may be part of the action plan.
 Action plan created at case review meeting and reviewed every meeting.
 Home visits by family partnership manager if suitable.
 SENCO assesses if student should be added to SEND Register SENCO may seek outside agency advice /support including EP assessment if necessary and investigate if EHCP appropriate Regular contact made with home Interventions from LINK if appropriate Withdrawal from normal teaching sessions.
 Structured support for identified hot spots.
-Referrals made to additional agencies Early Help considered EIS referral completed by YL and passed to SLT for inclusion Bespoke or reduced timetable in place flexible to allow student to access the lesson they are most likely to be successful in (could include cross year) EIS outreach or intervention group Regular and frequent liaison across all agencies/school/parents e.g., EPM meeting Possible legal action for attendance CAMHS Medical/therapists Key worker/appropriate agency Counselling EIS support and interventions Family support service Social caresupports designated carer/student Child Protection register & core group support GP/Counselling/CA MHS Parent partnership Housing agencies
+Referrals made to additional agencies Early Help considered EIS referral completed by YL and passed to SLT for inclusion Bespoke or reduced timetable in place flexible to allow student to access the lesson they are most likely to be successful in (could include cross year) EIS outreach or intervention group Regular and frequent liaison across all Possible legal action for attendance CAMHS Medical/therapists Key worker/appropriate agency Counselling EIS support and interventions Family support service Social care- supports designated carer/student Child Protection register & core group support GP/Counselling/CA MHS Parent partnership

-All/most targets in action plans have not been achieved over several case reviews.
-Attendance declines despite letter 1, below 94% Significant drop in attendance.
+All/most targets in Attendance declines FTE reintegration meetings continue Work placements action plans have not despite letter 1, below On-going attendance monitoring.
+Outdoor learning been achieved over several case reviews.
+94% Significant drop in attendance.
 Moderate emotional/mental health difficulties including increase levels of self- harm.
 May be engaging in risky behaviours.
 Complex trauma, depressive symptoms, eating issues, negative self-image.
 Mood disturbance, obsessive and compulsive behaviours, and severe anxiety.
-Some thoughts of ending life with no plan or intent YL/SLT LINK manager (Tutor to be kept in the loop) FTE reintegration meetings continue On-going attendance monitoring.
-Parental meeting, parents to make GP appointment, explore early help.
+Some thoughts of ending life with no plan or intent YL/SLT LINK manager (Tutor to be kept in the loop) Parental meeting, parents to make GP appointment, explore early help.
 Possible school nurse referral Referral to JEB for assessment and therapeutic support.
 Referral to CAMHS if required Referral to outside agencies such as Andover mind and Hampshire youth access.
 Assign key worker for day-to-day needs.
-Possible LINK support (great start considered Physical health program (gym, couch to 5k, fitness program, music intervention, art intervention) Environmental group intervention) Mentoring from YL/YLA Record via CPOMs Work placements Outdoor learning CAMHS School nurse GP MIND Hampshire youth access. -- --- -- -- --
+Possible LINK support (great start considered Physical health program (gym, couch to 5k, fitness program, music intervention, art intervention) Environmental group intervention) Mentoring from YL/YLA Record via CPOMs CAMHS School nurse GP MIND Hampshire youth access.